garciagarcinuno/usal-ms1/README.md

 - **JAWS with Chrome and Edge (Windows)**.
 Vocalizer Expressive synthesiser.
 - **NVDA with Chrome and Firefox (Windows)**.
 Vocalizer Expressive synthesiser.
 - **VoiceOver with Safari, for Mac OS and iOS**.
 Built-in synthesisers.
-When a comment is made specifically for the Mac OS, we will abbreviate it as VO-Mac; for the iOS, we will use VO-iOS.
 - **TalkBack with Chrome (Android)**.
 Samsung TTS synthesiser.

 ## Methodological Outline